Russians Risk Reprisals To Visit Navalny Grave On Death Anniversary - UrduPoint

 The message warns of "Big Brother and his ever-watchful eye" with a photo of a security camera sign at the cemetery gates.

-Russia has not fully explained Navalny's death, which came less than a month before a presidential election that extended Putin's more than two-decade rule.
+Russia has not fully explained Navalny's death, which came weeks before a presidential election that extended Putin's more than two-decade rule.

-Moscow has branded Navalny's Anti-Corruption Foundation and the regional offices Navalny set up as "extremist organisations".
+Moscow has branded Navalny's Anti-Corruption Foundation and the regional offices he set up as "extremist organisations".

 Participation in an extremist group is punishable by up to six years in prison and many who campaigned in support of Navalny have been jailed or fled the country.